StephenCleary/ArcDb/README.md

 This is similar to copy-on-write implementations, but with ArcDb the copies always go into the WAL instead of the Main database file.
 It's also similar to multicomponent LSM trees and how they depend on compaction, but ArcDb uses B-trees instead of LSM trees; ArcDb does use WAL-scoped bloom filters in the same way as LSMs.

 Using copy-on-write B-trees with WALs while insisting on full transaction isolation has an interesing result: ArcDb completely fails the RUM conjecture.
 Mutable B-Trees optimize for reads; immutable LSMs optimize for writes; and relaxing isolation optimizes for memory.
 ArcDb optimizes for none of these.
 As such, it *may* be useful as a performance baseline for database systems that do optimize for one of those concerns.

+## Limitations

+- Folio/Page size is 8 KB (8192 bytes).
+- Folio Offsets (FO) are 32-bit numbers that are folio-sized.
+This results in a maximum Database size of 4294967296 * 8192 = 35184372088832 bytes, or 32 TB.
+  - This is an acceptable limitation for an embedded relational database.
+  - The actual amount of user data stored will be less, due to metadata and relational structure overheads.